vmware-archive/haret/README.md

 # haret

 haret provides a distributed service built on proven protocols that exposes strongly consistent coordination primitives via an easy to use API, in order to satisfy the essential dependencies of many distributed applications.
-You can read more about why we decided to build haret [here](https://github.com/vmware/haret/blob/master/docs/why.md).
+You can read more about [why we decided to build haret](https://github.com/vmware/haret/blob/master/docs/why.md).

 This README contains quickstart instructions for both developers and users.
 More information about using haret can be found in the *rough and incomplete* [User